daust/opal-tools/README.md

 By starting the script ``2.validate-<environment>.cmd|sh`` (on Windows you can just double-click it), the patch will be validated against the environment.

-* dependencies are checked (are all required patches installed)
+* dependencies are checked (are all required patches installed?)
 * each file is visited:
     * the connection pool mapping is tested and the connection pool actually used
     * the encoding mapping is calculated and displayed